 # New shortcut trigger (real-time)

 The New shortcut trigger is a powerful way to kickstart your workflows.
 Launch a workflow from a global shortcut, or turn any Slack message into a task or a ticket using a message shortcut.
 This trigger works for both Global & Message shortcuts.
-To use this trigger, you'll need to create shortcuts in your custom bot.
+To use this trigger, you'll need to create shortcuts in your Enterprise bot.

 New shortcut trigger